g30elipse/mukut-portfolio-nextjs/_posts/background.md

 ---
 title: 'A brief(read boring) background of mine.'
 excerpt: 'Born and raised in Assam, India.
-Introverted nature, grew up playing cricket and football in the backyard.
-Also, a pretty decent table tennis player.
+Introverted nature, grew up playing cricket, football and Table Tennis.
 Completed my M.Tech (Masters specializing in Human Computer Interaction) in 2018.
 Have been working and enjoying as a Front-end developer since then.'
-coverImage: '/assets/blog/background/cover.jpg'
+coverImage: '/assets/blog/background/cover.png'
 date: '2021-03-16T05:35:07.322Z'
 ogImage:
-  url: '/assets/blog/background/cover.jpg'
+  url: '/assets/blog/background/cover.png'
 ---

 ## Growing up